 ABOUT THE CARNIVAL

-The Crowthorne Carnival is a community event comprising a number of activities.
-In general these activities provide an opportunity for most Crowthorne residents to become involved and to benefit from them.
+The Crowthorne Carnival is a community led event comprising a number of activities.
+The range of activities are intended to appeal to all ages and provide opportunities for everyone to get involved and have a bit of fun.

 The Carnival takes as its premise that being involved in community activities that are fun and enjoyable increases the community spirit, benefits the relationships between people, and fosters a general sense of ‘belonging’.
 This in turn leads to less civic disorder, less crime, and less petty irritating behaviours.
 Most importantly it provides a ‘feel good’ factor for belonging to a local community.

 The Carnival provides a unifying theme around which people and organisations can organise and undertake activities which themselves help to achieve the objectives of the Carnival.
 That is, indirect Carnival activities (such as making costumes, preparing for stalls, learning new songs and dances) are themselves benefits from the Carnival as they arise from the fact of the Carnival itself.
-By providing a clear timetable, Theme and delivery infrastructure, these groups of people are able to direct their activities towards a single common goal.
+The Carnival Committee develop a programme of activity around a Theme and provide the core delivery infrastructure enabling the community to get involved and direct their activities towards a single common goal.

 The Crowthorne Carnival has a long and successful tradition in providing these benefits to the Crowthorne community through: